thunderbird/developer-docs/add-ons/add-on-policies/review-policy-for-thunderbird-add-ons.md

 In addition, add-ons listed on addons.thunderbird.net \(ATN\) must adhere to the following policies:

+* All add-ons submitted for listing on ATN are subject to [Mozilla’s Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use/). [compare check: this was missing but is probably needed]
 * Add-ons must disclose when payment is required to enable any functionality.
 * Any add-ons, or add-on content, hosted on the Thunderbird Team site\(s\) must conform to the laws of the United States.
 * The add-on listing should have an easy-to-read description about everything it does, and any information it collects.